OMerkel/Oware/README.md

 any non empty bowl being controlled by himself.

 The rules currently realized in this software project are commonly known as Oware, Awari, Wari, Aw&eacute;l&eacute;, Awal&eacute;, Aual&eacute;, Ay&ograve; depending on the geographic origin, culture and language spoken (Ghana and C&ocirc;te d'Ivoire (Akan / Yoruba), Nigeria, Cabo Verde, plus other regions).

+Additionally the options menu allows modification of the application behavior so Ouril (also known as <em>Uril, Ouri, Oril</em>) can be played.

 These rules will be described inside the Oware application as well.

 ### Oware Rules